Monit Cheung, Ph.D.

 Personal statement

-Monit Cheung, PhD, LCSW is the Mary R. Lewis Endowed Professor in Children & Youth at the Graduate College of Social Work, University of Houston, USA.
-She is Director of the Child & Family Center for Innovative Research and Principal Investigator of the Title IV-E Child Welfare Education Project in Houston, Texas.
-She received her doctoral and master’s degrees in social work and a master’s degree in public administration from The Ohio State University and a post-doc certificate on Geriatric Education from the University of Iowa.
-She is Director of the and Principal Investigator of the Child Welfare Education Project, a state partnership program funded federally by Title IV-E for training child welfare social workers.
-She has been a social worker since 1979 and is a Licensed Clinical Social Worker since 1993 specializing in play therapy, family counseling, geriatric counseling, child/adolescent counseling, child protection, sexual and domestic violence, and incest survivor treatment.
-She has practiced as a consultant trainer for the Hong Kong Social Welfare Department and the Hong Kong Police Force.
-Using an experiential and practice-oriented approach to teaching, Dr. Cheung has taught at the graduate level since 1986.
-She has presented in 346 workshops and conferences and written 482 articles, books, book chapters, and research reports on child protection and parenting issues in English and Chinese.
-Her research interests are related to treatment effectiveness in the areas of child sexual abuse, creative family therapy, therapeutic touch, and immigrant adjustment.
+Monit Cheung, Ph.D., LCSW, is the Mary R. Lewis Endowed Professor in Children & Youth at the Graduate College of Social Work, University of Houston.
+Dr. Cheung received her doctoral and master’s degrees in social work and public administration from The Ohio State University and a post-doc Geriatric Education Fellowship from Iowa.
+She is Director of the Child & Family Center for Innovative Research and Principal Investigator of the Child Welfare Education Project, a state partnership program funded by Title IV-E for training child welfare social workers.
+She has been a social worker since 1979, a social work educator since 1986, and a Licensed Clinical Social Worker since 1993, specializing in play therapy, family counseling, geriatric work, child protection, sexual and domestic violence, and incest survivor treatment.
+Dr. Cheung has also practiced as a consultant trainer for the Hong Kong Social Welfare Department and the Hong Kong Police Force.
+She has published over 500 articles, books, chapters, and research reports on child protection, parenting issues, child sexual abuse, and creative self-care techniques.

 Education